 OEE Can Be Misleading

-Because of the formula Availability x Quality x Performance any of these factors can vary and produce the same OEE number.
+Because of the formula, Availability x Quality x Performance, any of these factors can vary and produce the same OEE number.
+OEE can be a very flawed metric if not understood and contextualized.
 For example:

 As a manager would you rather have a machine that is running at a steady 54% O.E.E. with planned downtime or a machine that one day runs at 75% the next at 45% and has a lot of unplanned maintenance?
 By looking at the trends and diving into the details management can make more informed decisions about what is right for their business and define a strategy for improvement.